MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-deployment-validation.md

 - **Efficiency & risk mitigation:** By testing Microsoft 365 builds on a smaller subset first, admins can address potential app compatibility concerns.
 This reduces the time and effort traditionally required for widespread testing.
 This approach significantly reduces the risk associated with monthly updates.
 - **Visibility & confidence:** Deployment validation provides post-deployment health summaries for the initial wave of devices.
 With this, admins can determine the health of Microsoft 365 Apps and add-ins before and after an update.
 This invaluable insight boosts confidence and enables a smoother transition to monthly updates.
-- **User feedback:** Admins aren't limited to quantitative data; they can also garner qualitative feedback from designated validators within the first wave, refining the deployment process based on actual user experiences.

 ## Requirements for using deployment validation